-Flutist and lyric soprano Alice Teyssier brings “something new, something fresh, but also something uncommonly beautiful” to her performances.
-Hailed as possessing an "ethereal and riveting" (The Flute View) voice with “unusual depth,” Alice’s mission is to share lesser-known masterpieces and develop a rich and vibrant repertoire that reflects our era.
+Flutist, soprano and sound artist Alice Teyssier brings “something new, something fresh, but also something uncommonly beautiful” (UT San Diego) to her performances.
+Hailed as possessing an "ethereal and riveting" (The Flute View) voice with “unusual depth” (Badische Zeitung), Alice’s mission is to share lesser-known masterpieces and develop a rich and vibrant repertoire that reflects our era.

-The Australian-born musician has lived in France, the United States and Germany and continues to perform on all continents.
-She has earned degrees from the Oberlin Conservatory of Music (BM, MM Opera Theater), the Conservatoire de Strasbourg (Specialization Diploma) and is currently in the dissertation phase of the Doctorate of Musical Arts at the University of California-San Diego.
+Born in Australia of French parents, Alice has lived all around the United States, France and Germany and continues to perform on all continents.
+She has earned degrees from the Oberlin Conservatory of Music (BM, MM Opera Theater), the Conservatoire de Strasbourg (Specialization Diploma) and holds a Doctorate of Musical Arts from the University of California-San Diego.
 Since 2017, she serves as Clinical Assistant Professor of Performance in the Music Department of New York University's Faculty of Arts and Science.
 Alice lives in Brooklyn with her husband Bradley and their son Lucien.